pistiwique/asset_management_documentation/README.md

 # Asset Management Blender 2.8
+v2.2.9
+* Export IBL with auto thumbnails render
+* Export scenes asset with rendered (in image editor) or existing thumbnail (on your computer).
+* Moved "Preview size" and "Popup icon size" from assets to thumbnail preferences.
+---
 v2.2.8
 * Export material asset with rendered (in image editor) or existing thumbnail (on your computer).